jguerrero12/Twitter-Client/README.md

 ## Notes

 - Discovered how to make multiple segues
-- (took time) When user creates a tweet, authentication error occures.
+- (took time) When user creates a tweet, authentication error: 401 sometimes occurrs - works when user logs out then signs in, however shortly after this event, the error returns upon creating another tweet.

 ## License